costa-group/syrup-python/README.md

 where the:
-* SOURCE represents the source file where the Solidity smart contract, EVM bytecode, SFS os basic block is stored
+* SOURCE represents the source file where the Solidity smart contract, EVM bytecode, SFS or basic block is stored
 * -b is needed when analyzing EVM bytecode
 * -isb is needed when analyzing a basic block
 * -json is needed when analyzing a SFS